 They have good intuition.

-They will not have bad intentions to taking someone else’s money and will like to spend money for helping others
+They will not have bad intentions of taking someone else’s money and will like to spend money for helping others

 August 8th, 17th and 26th – They are blessed with the energy of the Sun and Saturn.